Diyckstra/terraform-provider-deyckstra/website/docs/d/vpc.md

 any fields that are not included in the configuration with the data for the selected VPC.

-The following attributes are additionally exported:
+In addition to all arguments above, the following attributes are exported:

-* `arn` - Amazon Resource Name (ARN) of VPC.
+* `arn` - The Amazon Resource Name (ARN) of VPC.
 * `enable_dns_support` - Whether the VPC has DNS support.
 * `main_route_table_id` - ID of the main route table associated with this VPC.